carbon-language/carbon-lang/llvm/docs/CodingStandards.rst

 ^^^^^^^^^^^^^^^^^^^^^

 In general, we strive to reduce indentation wherever possible.
-This is useful because we want code to `fit into 80 columns`_ without wrapping horribly, but also because it makes it easier to understand the code.
+This is useful because we want code to `fit into 80 columns`_ without excessive wrapping, but also because it makes it easier to understand the code.
 To facilitate this and avoid some insanely deep nesting on occasion, don't indent namespaces.
 If it helps readability, feel free to add a comment indicating what namespace is